 It is definitely making rounds

 The simple and accessible interface is a big plus.
-The software is easy-to-use for begineers with enough flexibility for advanced users where operating systems are not a barrier.
+The software is easy-to-use for beginners with enough flexibility for advanced users where operating systems are not a barrier.
 Since the cost is low, tinkerers use it to build low cost scientific instruments, to prove chemistry and physics principles or to get started with programming and robotics.

 Designers and architects build interactive prototypes, musicians and artists use it for installations and to experiment with new musical instruments.
 Hobbyists and programmers can start tinkering by simply following step by step instructions of a kit, or sharing ideas online with other members of the Arduino community.

-Why consider an arduino?
+Why consider an Arduino?